hsianyun/NTUEECamp_2024_Gameconsole/Connection/connection/README.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |
 # __connection Project__

 **This project demonstrates UART communication between two ESP32 devices.
-It includes functions for sending and receiving 'charArray', 'char', and 'uint8' data types, as well as functions for clearing the buffer, setting a timeout, and checking buffer availability.**
+It includes functions for sending and receiving 'charArray', 'char', and 'uint8' data types,and functions for control singnal:sendRequest、acceptRequest、sendInit、ackInit、sendSync、ackSync ,as well as functions for clearing the buffer, setting a timeout, and checking buffer availability.**
 **To achieve this, the RX and TX pins of the UART are connected to GPIO16 and GPIO17 respectively.**

 ## Installation and Setup